bring/developer-site/content/api/modify-delivery/index.md

         </tbody>
       </table>

-  - title: Valid services and combinations for Change Address
-    content: |
+     |
-      These services are available **only** on parcels being sent to Norway from Sweden or Denmark.
+      These services are available **only** on shipments being sent to Norway from Sweden or Denmark.
       <table>
         <thead>
          <tr>